 - Chat UI — A simple conversational interface where you ask questions in natural language.

-- OpenAI LLM — Provides the natural language understanding and transforms your request into intent.
+- OpenAI GPT Model (we experiment with multiple models) — Provides the natural language understanding and transforms your request into intent.

 - MCP Server Protocol — Translates that intent into structured BOM queries and executes them against the OpenBOM data model.

-This architecture makes chat a first-class interface to structured data.
-It’s not just “search”; it’s structured exploration, powered by BOM intelligence.
+This architecture makes chat an interface to structured data.
+It’s not just “search”, it’s using a “context” for structured exploration, powered by BOM graph and data model.

 A Simple Example: “Where Used?”

-Where else is this part being used across products and assemblies?
+Where else is this part being used across products and assemblies we developed in the past year?

 Traditionally, answering this requires digging into databases, running queries, or manually searching through spreadsheets.